orbisgis/h2gis/docs/dev/ST_TriangleContouring.md

 {% endhighlight %}

 ### Description
-Splits triangle into POLYGONs within the specified range of values.
+Splits triangle into POLYGONs within the specified range of values (`varArgs`).
 Iso contouring using Z or table columns as value of vertex.

 <img class="displayed" src="../ST_TriangleContouring_0.png"/>